Grants, Scholarships, and Fellowships

 MLA Scholarship: Grants a scholarship to a student who is enrolled in or entering an American Library Association–accredited library school.

-MLA Scholarship for Minority Students: Grants a scholarship to a minority student who is enrolled in or entering an American Library Association–accredited library school.
+MLA Scholarship for Underrepresented Students: Grants a scholarship to an underrepresented student who is enrolled in or entering an American Library Association–accredited library school.

-MLA/NLM Spectrum Scholarship: The Medical Library Association and the National Library of Medicine jointly support two American Library Association (ALA) Spectrum Scholars to assist minority individuals interested in obtaining a graduate degree and leadership positions in the profession.
+MLA/NLM Spectrum Scholarship: American Library Association (ALA) Spectrum Scholars assists underrepresented individuals interested in obtaining a graduate degree and leadership positions in the profession.
 The Spectrum Scholarship Program is administered through the ALA Office for Diversity.

 Continuing Education Grant: Supports continuing education to develop applicants’ knowledge of the theoretical, administrative, or technical aspects of librarianship

-Naomi C. Broering Hispanic Heritage Grant: Awarded to a MLA member who has an interest in Hispanic/Latino Community information services and wants to pursue a professional activity in the latest medical information services using the latest technical formats.
+Naomi C. Broering Latinx Heritage Grant: Awarded to an MLA member who has an interest in Latinx Community information services and wants to pursue a professional activity in the latest medical information services using the latest technical formats.

-Ysabel Bertolucci MLA Annual Meeting Grant: Enables a librarian involved in nursing, allied health, consumer health, or international librarianship to attend MLA’s annual meeting.
+Ysabel Bertolucci MLA Annual Conference Grant: Enables a librarian involved in nursing, allied health, consumer health, or international librarianship to attend MLA’s annual meeting.

-EBSCO/MLA Annual Meeting Grant: Enables medical librarians with five years’ or less experience working in health sciences libraries to attend MLA’s annual meeting.
+EBSCO/MLA Annual Conference Grant: Enables medical librarians with five years or less experience working in health sciences libraries to attend MLA’s annual meeting.

 Eugene Garfield Research Fellowship: Stimulates research into the history of information sciences to increase the underlying knowledgebase and enhance the current and future practice of the information professions, particularly health sciences librarianship and health informatics.